Fadouse/AVKiller/README.md

 ## Build Instructions

 1. Clone this repository
-2. Open in Visual Studio (or your preferred C++ compiler)
+2. Open in Visual Studio
-3. Build as a Win32 Console Application
-4. Run with Administrator privileges
+3. Run with Administrator privileges

 ## Security Notice